-Attendence was huge on Feb.
-17 as number two ranked Ball State's men's basketball took on Toledo, OH who is ranked first in the MAC West.
-Ball State won 99 to 71 in Worthen Arena.
+There was a large crowd Feb.
+17 as number two ranked Ball State's men's basketball took on Toledo who is ranked first in the MAC West.
+Ball State won 99-71 in Worthen Arena, which has a capacity of 11,500.
 Eric Pritchett, DN

 Ball State sports: Feb.
 16-18 weekend in review